susbo/Drosophila_unistrand_clusters/README.md

 * Synteny visualisation - Scripts to produce macro-/microsynteny plots using MCScan.
 These are currently available at [https://github.com/marianna-trapotsi/MCScan_plot](https://github.com/marianna-trapotsi/MCScan_plot).
 * [Synteny_biogenesis_genes](https://github.com/susbo/Uni-strand_clusters/tree/main/Synteny_biogenesis_genes) - Scripts to find syntenic locations of genes relevant for somatic piRNA biogenesis.

-Please reach out if you are missing information about any analysis step used in the paper and we will add it here if possible.
+Please do not hesitate to reach out if you are missing information about any particular analysis step used in the paper and we will add it here if possible.

 ### Version